imtanmay46/aether/docs/SECURITY_WHITEPAPER.md

 **If PII is detected:**

-1. The entity is redacted
+1. Sensitive PII is redacted and the request is blocked (403)
-2. The request is blocked (403)
+2. Non-sensitive PII may be redacted and allowed
-3. The incident is logged
+3. All cases are logged with redacted persistence

 ---